-Zhao clearly saw the monopoly of power by the CCP, with its secret political deliberations and actions, and its tendency to control and interfere with all areas of the society and the lives of the people, as a major flaw in China's governance.
-He advocated "transparency of the Party and state decision making".
-He thought that people had the right to know not just the final decision, but also the process in reaching the decisions.
-He advocated freedom of information, and conducting dialogue with various social groups representing the people, allowing them and other political parties to "enjoy true political participation" and mutual "checks and balances".
-Knowing that the regime was not ready to allow full press freedom, Zhao would nevertheless have liked to start a controlled process of opening up, to allow non-statecontrolled media groups to exist.
-Zhao wanted to see "rule by men", a weakness of China's governance that lasted from premodern dynasties to the present regime, give way to "rule of law".
-He called for the implementation of China's Constitution, to realize the "wonderful things" it laid down, on protecting people's rights and freedoms, including among others, freedom of speech, press, association, assembly, and religious belief.
+Zhao clearly regarded the monopoly of power by the CCP, with its secret political deliberations and actions and its tendency to control and interfere with all areas of the society and the lives of the people, as a major flaw in China's governance.
+He advocated 'transparency of the party and state decision making'.
+He thought that people had the right to know not just the final decisions, but also the process in reaching the decisions.
+He advocated freedom of information and conducting dialogue with various social groups representing the people, allowing them and other political parties to 'enjoy true political participation' and mutual 'checks and balances'.
+Knowing that the regime was not ready to allow full press freedom, Zhao would nevertheless have liked to start a controlled process of opening up, to allow non-state-controlled media groups to exist.
+Zhao wanted to see 'rule by men', in his view a weakness of China's governance that lasted from premodern dynasties to the present regime, give way to 'rule of law'.
+He called for the implementation of China's Constitution, to realize the 'wonderful things' it laid down, on protecting people's rights and freedoms including, among others, freedom of speech, press, association, assembly, and religious belief.
 In addition, he wanted to curb the party's power to interfere in people's cultural and artistic expressions.
-Although Zhao knew better than to push a Western-style electoral system on China's conservative old guard, he did advocate expanding the "scope of democratic elections" to enable the representatives of the National People's Congress to fill certain top positions, such as the Chairman of the NPC and the Premier of the State Council, by vote.
-Acknowledging that the CCP's position of power would not change, Zhao thought it had to change the way it exercised that power in governance.
+Although Zhao knew better than to push a Western-style electoral system on China's conservative old guard, he did advocate expanding the 'scope of democratic elections' to enable the representatives of the National People's Congress to fill certain top positions by vote, such as the Chairman of the NPC and the Premier of the State Council.
+While acknowledging that the CCP's position of power would not change, Zhao thought it had to change the way it exercised that power in governance.

-After Zhao was removed from power in 1989, and having time to think during years of solitary confinement, his political ideas evolved further.
-He came to the conclusion that Western parliamentary democracy, though imperfect, was a stable, civilized, vital, advanced and relatively mature system that had served countries with a healthy modern market economy well.
+After Zhao was removed from power in 1989 his political ideas developed further, having plenty of time for reflection during years of solitary confinement.
+He concluded that Western parliamentary democracy, though imperfect, was a stable, civilized, vital, advanced, and relatively mature system that had served countries with a healthy modern market economy well.
 This was why all developed nations, and some emerging ones, had adopted it.
-He thought democratization as a world trend was "irrefutable".
+He thought democratization as a world trend was 'irrefutable'.

 However, given the reality of China, Zhao believed it would take a long time before China could be transformed into a parliamentary democracy.
-During the transition period, Zhao believed that the CCP should maintain its position as the ruling party, with the support of other social forces, to provide the "stability" and leadership for making economic, social, and cultural advancement, and to effect gradual changes or breakthroughs from the top in an orderly way.
-In Zhao's opinion, introducing democratic procedures for the internal operation of the CCP, and allowing other political parties and a free press to exist, would be welcome breakthroughs.
+During the transition period, Zhao believed that the CCP should maintain its position as the ruling party, with the support of other social forces, to provide the stability and leadership for making economic, social, and cultural advancement, and to effect gradual changes or breakthroughs from the top in an orderly way.
+In Zhao's opinion, introducing democratic procedures for the internal operation of the CCP and allowing other political parties and a free press to exist, would be welcome breakthroughs.
 The reform of the legal system to achieve an independent judiciary should also be a priority.
 Zhao believed that as a democratic country, with rule of law and a free press, China would be in a better position to control the rampant corruption which was a major problem at that time.
 If Zhao had had the power, which he very nearly did, to introduce these reforms, China might have come close to eventually becoming a Western-style democracy.